-Situm can show the indications in two different languages: english (default) and spanish.
-The language will be inferred automatically from the locale of your smartphone: English by default, Spanish only if your smartphone locale is Spanish.
+Situm can show the indications in five different languages: English, Spanish, French, Japanese and Arabic.
+The language will be inferred automatically from the locale of your smartphone, selecting English by default or one of the other languages depending on the selected language for your smartphone.
 If you have further language requirements, we can also show you how to achieve them.

 Voice indications #

 Right-to-left navigation #